Biden: US government unsure who staged latest cyberattack - KTVZ

 Biden: US government unsure who staged latest cyberattack

+“Our global teams are working around the clock to get our customers back up and running,” Kaseya CEO Fred Voccola said in the statement.
+“We understand that every second they are shut down, it impacts their livelihood, which is why we’re working feverishly to get this resolved.”

+Kaseya said that it has met with US government agencies including the FBI and the Cybersecurity and Infrastructure Security Agency (CISA).
+It said it had also engaged with the White House and cybersecurity firm FireEye Mandiant.

-The White House on Sunday urged companies who believe their systems were compromised in the ransomware attack that targeted software vendor Kaseya to immediately report it to the Internet Crime Complaint Center.
+The White House on Sunday urged companies who believe their systems were compromised in the ransomware attack that targeted Kaseya to immediately report it to the Internet Crime Complaint Center.

-“Since Friday, the United States Government has been working across the interagency to assess the Kaseya ransomware incident and assist in the response,” said Anne Neuberger, deputy national security advisor for cyber and emerging technology.
-“The Federal Bureau of Investigation (FBI) and the Cybersecurity and Infrastructure Security Agency (CISA) have been working with Kaseya and coordinating to conduct outreach to impacted victims.”

-REvil malware hit a wide range of IT management companies and compromised hundreds of their corporate clients late last week.
-The cybercriminal gang, which is believed to operate out of Eastern Europe or Russia, targeted a key software vendor known as Kaseya, whose products are widely used by IT management companies, cybersecurity experts said.
+Kaseya said that it had discussed “systems and network hardening requirements prior to service restoration” with the FBI and CISA.
+The company said that “a set of requirements” will be posted “to give our customers time to put these counter measures in place in anticipation of a return to service on July 6.”

+An analysis of the malicious software by the cybersecurity firm Emsisoft shows that it was created by REvil, a ransomware gang which is believed to operate out of Eastern Europe or Russia.

 — Brian Fung contributed to this report